Sending

 Email bounces

-How MailBlastr records hard and soft bounces, and auto-suppresses recipients on hard bounces.
+How MailBlastr records hard and soft bounces, and suppresses permanent or repeatedly failing recipients.

 A bounce means the receiving mail system rejected your message.
 MailBlastr distinguishes two kinds, and treats them differently: